Before you pack your bags and head home for Thanksgiving/Winter break, a Friendsgiving is in order!

 2. Google Drive is your friend

-The document helps you keep track of who is coming or not, and has a spot for guests to share what they plan on bringing.
+Use a Google document to help you keep track of who is coming or not, and make sure to leave a spot for guests to share what they plan on bringing.
 No one can say you never asked them to contribute!

 The best part of Friendsgiving is there is no pressure on one person to buy and make all the food: a potluck is the way to go.